irmen/prog8/docs/source/programming.rst

 sort(array)
-    Sort the array in ascending order (in-place)
+    Sort the array in ascending order (in-place) Supported are arrays of bytes or word values.
-    Note: sorting a floating-point array is not supported right now, as a general sorting routine for this will be extremely slow.
-Either build one yourself or find another solution that doesn't require sorting floating point values.
+    Sorting a floating-point array is not supported right now, as a general sorting routine for this will be extremely slow.
+Either build one yourself or find another solution that doesn't require sorting.
+    Finally, note that sorting an array with strings in it will not do what you might think;
+    it considers the array as just an array of integer words and sorts the string *pointers* accordingly.
+    Sorting strings alphabetically has to be programmed yourself if you need it.

 reverse(array)
     Reverse the values in the array (in-place).